fabula-ui/docs/pages/components/common/en/properties-divider.md

 # Divider

-The **divder** property adds a border to the selected sides of the component.
+The **divider** property adds a border to the selected sides of the component.